The online fellowship and grant administration (OFA) system is now open for applications.

 - Stipend: $30,000, plus funds for research costs of up to $3,000 and for university fees of up to $5,000

-- Notifications will be sent in late March 2015.
+- Notifications will be sent via email in late March 2019.

-ACLS invites applications for the ninth annual competition for the Mellon/ACLS Dissertation Completion Fellowships, which support a year of research and writing to help advanced graduate students in the humanities and related social sciences in the last year of PhD dissertation writing.
+ACLS invites applications for Mellon/ACLS Dissertation Completion Fellowships, which support a year of research and writing to help advanced graduate students in the humanities and related social sciences in the last year of PhD dissertation writing.
 The program encourages timely completion of the PhD.
-Applicants must be prepared to complete their dissertations within the period of their fellowship tenure and no later than August 31, 2016.
+Applicants must be prepared to complete their dissertations within the period of their fellowship tenure and no later than August 31, 2020.
 A grant from The Andrew W. Mellon Foundation supports this program.

-ACLS will award 65 fellowships in this competition for a one-year term beginning between June and September 2015 for the 2015-16 academic year.
-The fellowship tenure may be carried out in residence at the fellow's home institution, abroad, or at another appropriate site for the research.
+ACLS will award 65 fellowships in this competition for a one-year term beginning between June and September 2019 for the 2019-20 academic year.
+The fellowship may be carried out in residence at the fellow's home institution, abroad, or at another appropriate site for the research.
 These fellowships may not be held concurrently with any other fellowship or grant.

 The total award of up to $38,000 includes a stipend plus additional funds for university fees and research support.
-In addition to the monetary support that the fellowship offers, Dissertation Completion Fellows are able to apply to participate in a seminar on preparing for the academic job market.
+In addition to the monetary support that the fellowship offers, Dissertation Completion Fellows may apply to participate in a seminar on preparing for the academic job market.
 The seminar takes place over three days in the fall of the fellowship year.

 Applications must be submitted online and must include: